uol-mediaprocessing-201920/group-projects-secret-whiteboard/secret_whiteboard.md

 # 5. Image Manipulation

-Draw and fill out the detected rectangle.
-A gaussian blur with transformation of the original image data is way too slow while a simple black rectangle is much faster.
+The last step is to draw and fill out the detected rectangle.
+Because a gaussian blur with perspective transformation of the original image data was too slow, we decided to simply blacken it.

 ```python=